Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 In the summer Katina Papulkas from Dell Canada put out a call for educators interested in action research on AI use in learning.
 I’ve been talking to Aman Sahota and Henry Fu from Factors Education over the past year looking for an excuse to work on something like this, so I pitched this idea: De-blackboxing AI technology and using it to understand how it works.

 Our plan is to use the Factors AI engine that Henry himself has built and Aman administrates to build custom data libraries that will support an AI agent that will interact with students and encourage them to ask questions to better understand how generative AI works.
 As mentioned before on Dusty World, GenAI isn’t intelligent and it’s important that people realize what it is and how it works to demystify it and then apply it effectively.
-Getting misdirected by the marketing driven AI tag isn’t helpful.
+Getting misdirected by the marketing driven AI hype isn’t helpful.

 So far we’ve built modules that describe the history and development of AI, how AI works and the future of AI.
 In the process of doing this I’ve come across all sorts of public facing research material that breaks down generative AI for you (like Deep Learning from MIT Press), but it’s technically dense and not accessible to the casual reader.